Academic Medical Centers

 Payor Disputes and Reimbursement Audits

-Polsinelli attorneys have the honor of working with all types of academic medical centers, including those with a single integrated campus and those with separate legal components (i.e., school of medicine, clinical faculty practice plan, and a teaching hospital).
+Polsinelli attorneys value the opportunity to work with all types of academic medical centers, including those with a single integrated campus and those with separate legal components (i.e., school of medicine, clinical faculty practice plan, and a teaching hospital).
 Our academic medical center clients often face the most difficult and complicated patient care issues in our health system.
 Polsinelli attorneys know that the components of an academic medical center must collaborate to carry out their special missions of education, research, and clinical service.
 Like our academic medical center clients, our attorneys collaborate to provide effective strategies and solutions to address the complex legal issues that academic medical centers face.
 Our academic medical center clients include large and small institutions located in both urban and rural areas.
 We are well equipped to collaborate and resolve any legal issue that may arise in the academic medical center environment.
 We also have a cross disciplinary team that can assist academic medical centers in leveraging their intellectual property through technology transfers.

 Our team includes professionals with diverse legal experiences working with each component of an academic medical center.
 We are privileged to provide day-to-day academic medical center representation to resolve the following unique legal issues: